 What to pack

 1. For cycling trips

 The clothing, of course, depends very much on the season you pick for your holiday and the weather forecast.
-Weather in Croatia is generally mild, but coastal areas can be somewhat fickle, especially when the trademark northern/north-eastern wind called bura (bora) starts to blow.
+The weather in Croatia is generally mild.
+But coastal areas can be somewhat fickle, especially when the trademark northern/north-eastern wind called bura (bora) starts to blow.